Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Methods

-To enhance the robustness and generalisability of the solution, a comprehensive training set was constructed by combining data from various sources and recording environments.
-Specifically, this dataset was compiled from data collected by multiple studies utilising various methods and protocols, covering different geographical and temporal scales (Table \ref{tab:sources}).
-By collating data from various sources, we aim to introduce variabilities in the training and validation sets across various factors that would otherwise impact the classifier’s ability to transfer to unseen environments.
-These factors included: \begin{enumerate} \item Variations in the rhythmic patterns of sperm whale vocalisations, influenced by factors such as the number of sperm whales present and their behavioural state. \item Diverse recording conditions and deployment specifics, such as the recording depth, proximity of the surface or seafloor, or frequency response of the recording systems. \item The presence of anthropogenic and natural ambient sounds, as well as other vocalizing species, and signal-to-noise ratio of the recordings. \end{enumerate}
+To enhance the robustness and generalisability of the trained models, a comprehensive dataset was compiled from data collected by multiple studies using various recorders and protocols in different types of environment, covering different geographical and temporal scales (Table \ref{tab:sources}).
+By collating data from various sources, we aimed to ensure robustness to the variabilities in the PAM datasets across various factors that would otherwise impact the classifier’s generalisation ability.
+These factors included: \begin{enumerate} \item Variation in the rhythmic patterns of sperm whale vocalisations, influenced by factors such as the number of individuals and behavioural state. \item Diverse recording conditions and deployment parameters, such as the recorder's depth, proximity to the surface or seafloor, or frequency response of the recording systems. \item The presence of anthropogenic and natural ambient sounds, as well as other vocalising species, and signal-to-noise ratio of the recordings. \item Annotation variability from individual-level click labelling to 4-minute click train labelling to semi-automatic labelling. \end{enumerate}